Primavalle fire: Arson attack

-During the night of 16 April 1973, flammable and explosive materials, including gasoline, were thrown under the door and inside the family's apartment and lit, starting a fire.
+During the night of 16 April 1973, flammable and explosive materials, including gasoline, were thrown under the door and inside the family's apartment and ignited, starting a fire.
 Mario Mattei threw himself and Lucia off a balcony to a lower floor.
 His wife Anna escaped, along with the two youngest children, Antonella and Giampaolo, through the burning apartment entrance.
-Silvia threw herself from the kitchen balcony, but clothes lines cushioned the fall and she ended up on the ground with only two ribs fractured.
+Silvia threw herself from the kitchen balcony, but clotheslines cushioned the fall and she ended up on the ground with only two rib fractures.
 Virgilio and Stefano were unable to jump out of the window, so Virgilio looked out asking for help.
-Eventually, Virgilio and Stefano were burned to death.
+Eventually, Virgilio and Stefano burned to death.
 The two dead bodies were found charred, near each other.